 THE THREE (ALLEGED) CONDITIONS FOR MUSCLE GROWTH

-In 2010, scientist Brad Schoenfeld published a now classic study, in which he described three mechanisms that lead to muscle growth: muscle damage, mechanical stress and metabolic stress [ xxiii ] .
+In 2010, scientist Brad Schoenfeld published a now classic study, in which he described three mechanisms that lead to muscle growth: muscle damage, mechanical tension and metabolic stress [ xxiii ] .
 Those are the elements that should be in your training if a muscle is to grow.
 According to Schoenfeld, based on his scientific findings at the time.

 Nearly ten years and many studies later, insights have changed – also among Schoenfeld himself [ i ] – and at the same time, much remains unclear about what exactly causes muscle growth.
 Let’s go through the three original mechanisms.